Włodzimierz Puchalski

-Włodzimierz Puchalski (March 6, 1908 – January 19, 1979) was a Polish photographer and film director.
+Włodzimierz Puchalski (March 6, 1909 – January 19, 1979) was a Polish photographer and film director.
+He was a pioneer of wildlife film-making in Poland and became famous for publishing his album "Bezkrwawe łowy" (or bloodless hunting) in 1954.

 Life

 Puchalski was born in Velyki Mosty, near Lwów (then in Austria-Hungary, now Lviv in Ukraine).
+His father Władysław Puchalski owned an estate with Katarzyna née Sykora.
+His first experience with cameras began when his maternal grandfather Hieronim Sykora gifted him a wooden camera.
+An uncle Antoni Sykora was an expert on the birds and nature and accompanied young Puchalski in the outdoors.
+He spent endless hours taking pictures of animals, flowers and landscapes.
 He studied at the Politechnika Lwowska to become an agronomic engineer.
-He began his photographic career while in the Cadet Corps and during his college studies, initially photographing waterfowl in the fish ponds at Żółkiew (Zhovkva) from hideouts made of grass, and, later, carnivorous birds in Sokal.
+He began his photographic career while in the Cadet Corps and during his college studies, initially photographing waterfowl in the fish ponds at Żółkiew (Zhovkva) from hides made of grass, and, later, carnivorous birds in Sokal.
+A friend, Tadeusz Chrzanowski (1926–2006), invited him to their family estate in Moroczyn.
+While on this visit, he was captivated by Edward's stepmother, Izabela (1900–1956).
+Puchalski assisted Witold Romer in 1933 on photochemistry and exhibited a set of photographs in 1936 and won awards in 1937 at the World Hunting Exhibition in Berlin.
+He worked also as an assistant to Kazimierz Wodzicki.
 He also recorded hunting scenes of the Polish nobility.
-He was the first person to use the term "bloodless hunt" to describe hunting wildlife with the use of film and a still photo camera.
+He used the term "bloodless hunt" to describe hunting wildlife with a camera.